White House releases new official Trump portrait. See it here.

 The new version has already been updated on the White House's website.

-The official portrait from Mr. Trump's first term captures him smiling broadly in front of an American flag, wearing a blue tie.
+The official portrait from Mr. Trump's first term, taken in 2017, captures him smiling broadly in front of an American flag, wearing a blue tie.